pauldenijs/nwea_python/README.md

 * to show one single post by it's id (if it exists), the example will show post_id = 2:
  $ curl http://localhost:5010/showPosts/2
 * to add a new post, use the file 'new_entry.json':
- $ curl-H "Content-type: application/json" -X  POST http://localhost:5010/addPost --data @new_entry.json
+ $ curl -H "Content-type: application/json" -X  POST http://localhost:5010/addPost --data @new_entry.json

 # requirements for post data
 Make sure that your data is already url encoded, like the title: "Paul's blog" should be "Paul%27s blog".
 Just make sure that at least the single quotes are encoded!.
 There is a javascript encodeURI() function that you could use in your frontend, and should do the job!